-The Camp Property Management Committee consists of at least eight members nominated by the Nominating Committee and appointed by the Yearly Meeting.
-In addition, either the clerk or another member of the Trustees, Camping Program Committee, Stewardship and Finance Committee, and the Camp Property Manager are ex officio members.
+The Camp Property Management Committee (CPMC) consists of at least eight members nominated by the Nominating Committee and appointed by the Yearly Meeting.
+In addition, either the clerk or another member of the Trustees, Camping Program Committee, Stewardship and Finance Committee, and the Camp Property Manager are ex-officio members.
 The Committee may appoint subcommittees as needed, which may include members from outside the Committee.

 The Committee will normally meet at least six to eight times a year.
 Members unable to meet face-to-face for committee meetings are encouraged to use other technologies.
 The committee works in coordination with Camping Program Committee.

-While the committee has full authority to carry out its tasks, the fiduciary responsiblity for the Yearly Meeting properties rests with the Trustees.
-The Committee manages the camp properties as one financial entity and prepares its operating and capital budgetsm which are presented to the Stewardship and Finance Committee and incorporated into the Yearly Meeting operating and capital budgets.
+While the committee has full authority to carry out its tasks, the fiduciary responsibility for the Yearly Meeting properties rests with the Trustees.
+The Committee manages the camp properties as one financial entity and prepares its operating and capital budgets which are presented to the Stewardship and Finance Committee and incorporated into the Yearly Meeting operating and capital budgets.